 Biometrics: A tool for voter authentication

-It proves to be very useful in cases of electoral fraud related to identity theft, in cases where it is impossible to authenticate the voter or when statistics on persons registered to vote have been artificially inflated due to the introduction of fictitious voters.
+It proves to be very useful in cases of electoral fraud related to identity theft.
+It is impossible to authenticate the voter or when statistics on persons registered to vote have been artificially inflated due to the introduction of fictitious voters.

-However, until cases of electoral fraud have been demonstrated and quantified, it remains difficult to establish what contribution the use of biometrics would make to the fairness of the ballot.
+However, until electoral fraud cases have been demonstrated and quantified, it remains difficult to establish what contribution the use of biometrics would make to the fairness of the ballot.

-Biometrics is only useful in cases where the civil register or population records cannot fulfil the function of identifying voters.
+Biometrics is only useful in cases where the civil register or population records cannot fulfill the function of identifying voters.

 The two criteria which justify the use of electoral biometrics

 - The quality of the civil register plays a dominant role in this decision.
 An obsolete or incomplete civil registry cannot be used as an adequate basis for an electoral or referendum process.
-Under no circumstances can biometrics be used in an electoral process as a replacement for a country's civil registry administration.
+Under no circumstances can biometrics be used in an electoral process to replace a country's civil registry administration.

-- The existence or perception of fraud (relating to the application of the principle of one voter, one vote) is the second criterion for the use of biometrics.
+- The existence or perception of fraud (relating to applying the principle of one voter, one vote) is the second criterion for the use of biometrics.

-Mobile biometric voter identification on polling day contributes enormously to flexibility and reinforces the principle of one voter, one vote.
+Mobile biometric voter identification on polling day contributes enormously to flexibility and reinforces one voter's principle, one vote.

 The conditions for the implementation of biometrics serve to validate its effectiveness.